Soleil Sorge: Career

 From 13 September 2021 to 7 March 2022 she took part in the sixth edition of the Grande Fratello VIP broadcast on Canale 5 and hosted by Alfonso Signorini, being eliminated during the forty-seventh episode, after six months at home and a week before the final, with 42% of the votes against 58% of Davide Silvestri, ranking ninth out of thirty-eight competitors.
 On March 21 of the same year she participated as a commentator in the program Tiki Taka – La repubblica del pallone, broadcast on Italia 1 with the conduction of Piero Chiambretti.
 In April of the same year she was a victim of the Le Iene program, broadcast on Italia 1 with the conduction of Belén Rodríguez and Teo Mammucari.

-From 15 March to 3 May 2022 she was chosen by Barbara d'Urso host of the fifth edition of La pupa e il secchione, entitled La pupa e il secchione Show broadcast on Italia 1, to cover the role of third judge together with Antonella Elia and Federico Fashion Style.
+From 15 March to 3 May 2022 she was chosen by Barbara D'Urso host of the fifth edition of La pupa e il secchione, entitled La pupa e il secchione Show broadcast on Italia 1, to cover the role of third judge together with Antonella Elia and Federico Fashion Style.
 Since May 2022 she has launched her project entitled State of Soleil, which includes a collection of bikinis and bandanas.

-On June 6, 2022 she participated as a Piratessa together with Vera Gemma in the sixteenth edition of L'isola dei famosi, broadcast on Canale 5 with the conduct of Ilary Blasi.
-From 19 September 2022 to 3 April 2023 she leads the GF VIP Party together with Pierpaolo Pretelli on the Mediaset Infinity platform.
+On June 6, 2022, she participated as a Piratessa together with Vera Gemma in the sixteenth edition of L'isola dei famosi, broadcast on Canale 5 with the conduct of Ilary Blasi.
+From 19 September 2022 to 3 April 2023 she led the GF VIP Party together with Pierpaolo Pretelli on the Mediaset Infinity platform.
 On 27 September 2022 she participated as a competitor against Dayane Mello in the first edition of the television program broadcast on TV8 Alessandro Borghese – Celebrity Chef.

-On November 15, 2022 she published her first book published by Sperling & Kupfer, Il manuale della stronza.
+On November 15, 2022, she published her first book published by Sperling & Kupfer, Il manuale della stronza.
 On 26 December 2022 and 2 January 2023, together with Pierpaolo Pretelli, she replaced Sonia Bruganelli as commentator in the twenty-fifth and twenty-sixth episodes of the seventh edition of Grande Fratello VIP, under the leadership of Alfonso Signorini.
-On January 31, 2023 she participated as a competitor in the Millennials team together with Emanuel Caserio, Alessandro Egger and Paola Di Benedetto in the Boomerissima program, broadcast on Rai 2 with the conduction of Alessia Marcuzzi.
+On January 31, 2023, she participated as a competitor in the Millennials team together with Emanuel Caserio, Alessandro Egger and Paola Di Benedetto in the Boomerissima program, broadcast on Rai 2 with the conduction of Alessia Marcuzzi.
 The following day, February 1, she participated as a competitor in the game show Name That Tune - Indovina la canzone, broadcast on TV8 with the conduction of Ciro Priello and Fabio Balsamo.

 In 2023 she held the role of judge in the television program Un armadio per due, broadcast on La5 with the conduction of Veronica Ruggeri.
 In the same year she participated as a competitor in the second edition of the television program Back to School, broadcast on Italia 1 with the conduction of Federica Panicucci.